Creams-Quad/bounty-back/README.md

 ### /comments/id:
   - PUT
-    - description: update a comment from comments table on an given id
+    - description: Update a comment from comments table on an given id
     - status code:(200)
     - JSON input:
       - header:{string}